On the existence of strong proof complexity generators: Witnessing the dWPHP

 for any potential p-time $f$ consists of the collection of characteristic functions of a language in $\ee$ for input lengths $\ell \geq 1$, and vice versa.

-Consider now an interactive model of witnessing via constant round Student - Teacher computation.
+Consider now an interactive model of witnessing via Student - Teacher computation.
 In this model of computation (cf. \cite{KPT,KPS}) p-time student $S$, given $1^{(n)}$, produces his candidate solution $b_1 \in \mm$.
 A computationally unlimited teacher $T$ either acknowledges the correctness or she produces a counter-example: $x_1 \in \nn$ s.t. $g(x_1) = b_1$. $S$ then produces his second candidate solution $b_2$ using also $x_1$, $T$ either accepts it or gives counter-example $x_2$ etc. The requirement is that within a given bound $t$ on the number of rounds $S$ always succeeds.
 This can be written in a universal way as

-Let us remark that S-T protocol with polynomially many rounds $t= m^{O(1)}$ relate to the notion of pseudo-surjectivity mentioned in the Introduction while $O(1)$ rounds correspond to the notion of freeness: the universal statement (\ref{24.8.22a}) can be represented by an infinite family of p-size tautologies and the two hardness notions require that these tautologies do not have short proofs, cf.\cite{Kra-tau,Kra-dual} for details.
+The witnessing for $\tpv$ guarantees that $t$ is a constant.
+We remark that the witnessing for $\tpv + S^1_2$ yields S-T protocol with polynomially many rounds $t= m^{O(1)}$; this relates to the notion of pseudo-surjectivity mentioned in the Introduction (the universal statement (\ref{24.8.22a}) can be represented by an infinite family of p-size tautologies and pseudo-surjectivity requires that these tautologies do not have short proofs, cf. \cite{Kra-tau,Kra-dual} for details).

 Let us state the conclusion of this discussion formally.

 \begin{theorem} Assume hypothesis (H).
 Then dWPHP for function $\tru_{s,k}$ with parameters as in Theorem \ref{22.7.22a} cannot be witnessed by a Student-Teacher computation with p-time Student and constantly many rounds. \end{theorem}